Heather1337/twitchly/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+Top Twitch Clips

+An app that displays all of the top clips from the most popular games/categories that day providing easy access for the entire Twitch community to connect with.

+This app would benefit both viewers and broadcasters by making it easy to access top highlights from the most popular games and categories being played.
+The app would also provide exposure to both new games and broadcasters.

+Currently the only way to access popular clips is to go to the specific game category and browse the clips from only that specific game.
+This limits visibility and also exposure opportunities for broadcasters and other games/categories to potentially grow.

+There is an opportunity to provide exposure to both broadcasters and other games/categories by displaying the top clips from a list of the most popular games/categories currently being streamed on Twitch by providing easy access to a selection of top clips from each day.

+"Twitch thrives because of its amazing community." -Heather

+Getting started is simple and it is not required to be logged into your user account.
+By visiting the site you'll be able to view all of the top popular clips from that day.

+"Top Twitch Clips introduced me to a new broadcaster streaming a game I normally woudln't have watched, and now I am a part of their super welcoming community!" -Superwae

+To find out more information or to register for the Beta please visit TopTwitchClips.tv!